 This tool combines Google's street view technology with data from actual museum exhibitions and high-resolution photographs of famous works of art.
 While nothing replaces the resources you can find at UIUC's Ricker Library, Google Art Project is an excellent resource if you want to zoom in very closely to view details of a painting or are trying to quickly get a sense of an artist's works.

-This relatively new feature allows you to conduct a Google search with an image.
+This feature allows you to conduct a Google search with an image.
 Watch the video below to learn more about images on the web and your own photos.